 Drinking Water Fountains

-City to Sea (Refill campaign) and Sustain (Sugarsmart campaign) have put together the Drinking Water Fountains ‘How To’ guide, which is the first comprehensive guidance of its kind specifically for the UK.
+City to Sea (Refill campaign) and Sustain (Sugarsmart campaign) have collaborted to produce the Drinking Water Fountains ‘How To’ guide, which a first of its kind comprehensive guidance specifically to UK regulations and requirements.

-The guide pulls together examples of fountains that have been installed recently in a variety of settings, including schools, parks, community and youth groups.
+Working with our water fountain partner, MIW Water Cooler Experts on the technical aspects of the guide, we have pulled together examples of fountains that have been installed in a variety of settings, including schools, parks, community and transport hubs.

 The guide offers a step-by-step guide to the practicalities of installation including: